-As their diet is based almost entirely on insects once they reach adulthood, frogs prefer marshy or muddy areas to large bodies of water.
+As their diet is based almost entirely on insects such as flies, mosquitoes, moths, and even May beetles, once they reach adulthood, frogs prefer marshy or muddy areas to large bodies of water.
 This is one reason you’ll most often find them invading your property after a heavy rain.

 Benefits of Frogs

 Frogs are crucial to insect population control.
 Unlike bats, you’re not likely to run into a rabid frog, so they’re much safer to have around.
 They’re also an important paleo meat, providing low-fat, omega-3 rich deliciousness (so long as you know they were farm-raised).